vaishudesai29499/Face-Mask-Detection-using-Open-CV-Python/README.md

-Performing Face Mask Detection using Open-CV Python
+Performing Face Mask Detection using  Python

 Face Mask Detector Project using concept of OpenCV, Keras/TensorFlow, and Deep Learning etc.